| Bowness residents, Heather Moran and Jonathan Smith, survived the

 presented during the club's fundraising match for the Red Cross on

+Wednesday night.
 "It was a huge surprise and quite overwhelming,"

 says Heather, who adds that the costs of the home renovations are still